VHDL includes few built-in types but offers several additional types through extension packages. Two of the most widely used types are

 'X' values propagate through the datapath.

-std_logic has become the most used type for internal and external interfaces because it accurately models the behaviors that a digital electrical signal can exhibit.
+std_logic has become the most used type for internal and external interfaces because it accurately models a digital electrical signal’s behaviors.
 The

 'U' values at simulation start.
 This makes it easy for us to spot uninitialized RAM content being used in the simulation waveform.
 With a two-value type like